 The secure flow of retrieving and storing tokens

-The secure flow of authenticating requests
+The secure flow of refreshing tokens

 - Server verifies that signature is valid and that the timestamp is within current time +/- a margin for clock differences.

 2 ways of obtaining the tokens